Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 NIST is implementing a source of public randomness.
 The service (at https://beacon.nist.gov/home) uses two independent commercially available sources of randomness, each with an independent hardware entropy source and SP 800-90-approved components.

-The source is designed to provide unpredictability, autonomy, and consistency.
+The Beacon is designed to provide unpredictability, autonomy, and consistency.
 Unpredictability means that users cannot algorithmically predict bits before they are made available by the source.
 Autonomy means that the source is resistant to attempts by outside parties to alter the distribution of the random bits.
-Consistency means that a set of users can access the source in such a way that they are confident that they all receive the same random string.
+Consistency means that a set of users can access the source in such a way that they are confident they all receive the same random string.

 Lead Organizational Unit:itl